Post-Baccalaureate Programs: Everything You Need to Know

 Thankfully, I reconnected with my purpose a year after graduation.
 One autumn day, as I assisted Dr. Reynolds, he explained to two parents that their son’s appendix had burst; they had to operate immediately.
 While the father nodded, the woman’s eyes were wide with confusion and fear.
 After Dr. Reynolds left, I lingered and learned that the woman’s name was Gloria.
 Her husband explained to her in Spanish what the doctor had said, and Gloria burst into tears.
 She cried that it was her fault—if only she had not forced her son to sit through the pain because they were uninsured, it would never have advanced to this stage.
 I knelt by her seat, put my hand on her shoulder, and told her it wasn’t her fault.
 It wasn’t her fault that the difference between sickness and health for millions was a flimsy plastic card.
 I told her she had done the right thing by bringing her son in when she did.
 I told her it would be okay.
 I was careful to use “usted.”

-The applicant successfully demonstrates her unwavering dedication to becoming a physician and the qualities that made her want to pursue medicine in the first place: the ability to comfort, respect, and reassure others.
-This also finishes the arc that was introduced in the pivot paragraph.
+Analysis: The applicant successfully demonstrates her unwavering dedication to becoming a physician and the ability to comfort, respect, and reassure patients—completing the arc that was introduced in the pivot paragraph.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?